Document Type : Research Paper - Ornamental Plants

 Conclusion

 Finally, due to the fact that the concentration of 1500 mg/L and the lower cuttings had the highest percentage of rooting, root length, root fresh weight, relative leaf water content and maximum variable chlorophyll fluorescence.
 It should be the best type of cuttings and hormone concentration for the rooting of rose cuttings.
-At the highest concentration of indole butyric acid (2000 mg/L) in most cases, there was no increase in the rooting characteristics of rose cuttings compared to the concentration of 1500 mg/L.
+At the highest concentration of indole butyric acid (2000 mg/L) in most cases, there was a significant difference in the rooting characteristics of rose cuttings compared to the concentration of 1500 mg/L.

 Keywords